QinnShou/win11-oled-black-titlebar/README.md

 (I have no idea why the icon vanished)

 A registry tweak for Windows 11 that makes title bars pure black, helping to reduce OLED screen burn-in, especially for fullscreen programs and apps.
 A gray variant is also included for aesthetic preferences.
+Note that Windows 11 does not allow changing of inactive window's title bar color through settings.
+Applying registry fix is the only way to change.

 ## Files Included
 - **`win11_blacktitle.reg`**: Applies pure black title bars (#000000, #000000).
 This one is OLED-friendly.